by Amy Venzke January 12, 2021 9 min read

 The MESA connects without adapters and is easily removed from the stroller with the press of a button on the car seat handle.

-Nuna makes three infant car seats: the Nuna PIPA, PIPA Lite and PIPA Lite LX, all of which pair with the MIXX2 using a set of included adapters.
-See our Nuna PIPA vs. PIPA Lite vs. PIPA Lite LX for a comparison of the three seats.
+Nuna makes five infant car seats: the Nuna PIPA, PIPA RX, PIPA Lite, PIPA Lite R and PIPA Lite LX, all of which pair with the MIXX and MIXX Next using included adapters.
+Only these Nuna car seats fit the MIXX series strollers.

-As an alternative, Nuna offers the MIXX2 ring adapter (sold separately), which makes the car seat faster and easier to snap in and out of the stroller.
+The MIXX and MIXX Next come with Nuna's unique ring adapter, which makes the car seat faster and easier to snap in and out of the stroller using only one hand.

 Accessories help you customize your stroller for the weather, your child's age and your own convenience, too.
 UPPAbaby offers more accessory options than Nuna, including a ride-along board for an older sibling, two types of parent bags and two weights for the footmuff.